sdiehl/wiwinwlh/tutorial.md

-monad uses a second rank type to prevent the capture of references between ST monads with separate state threads where the ``s`` type variable is bound within a rank-2 type and cannot escape, statically guaranteeing that the implementation details of the ST internals can't leak out and thus ensuring it's referential transparency.
+monad uses a second rank type to prevent the capture of references between ST monads with separate state threads where the ``s`` type variable is bound within a rank-2 type and cannot escape, statically guaranteeing that the implementation details of the ST internals can't leak out and thus ensuring its referential transparency.

 Existential Quantification